jmahler/jmahler.github.io/_posts/2014-02-22-interview_questions.md

   And if it appears that the problem will take some time to resolve you could offer to meet with him in the morning, so you won't be late for dinner.

+1. If your manager had no authority to fire you would you still do what he asks?
+  - A boss or a leader?

 # Questions From Recruiters